 - The institution pays the fair market value for its stocks.

-The borrowing taken by the company results in tax benefits to the businesses.
+The borrowing taken by the company provides tax benefits to the businesses.
 The employee owns the stock until he retires or leaves the organization.
 It is also the best retirement scheme that companies can offer to their employees.

 Factors Driving Employee Ownership

-- Resist Involuntary Takeovers: By giving a stake to employees, the business can resist the forced takeover.
-It also increases overall productivity within the organization.
+By giving a stake to employees, the business can resist the forced takeover.
+It also increases overall productivity across the organization.

-- Capital Generation: The companies can generate funds by providing stakes to the employees.
+The company can generate funds by providing stakes to the employees.

-- Disputes Settlement: Companies often go for Employee Stock Ownership Plans(ESOPS) for dispute settlement with labours leading to firm failure.
+Companies often go for Employee Stock Ownership Plans(ESOPS) for dispute settlement.
+If it is not resolved on time with labours leading to firm failure.

-- Loyalty: The employees of employee-owned companies are loyal.
-They also own a part of the business, so they work with more dedication and commitment and try to achieve more profits.
+The employees of employee-owned companies are loyal.
+Also, they own a part of the business, so they work with more dedication and commitment.

 Merits of Employee Ownership